rhdeck/chainlink2022/README.md

 ## Our challenges
 1. Making nodes is complicated!
 And managing them securely is involved.
 Getting both of these pieces going was a significant technical challenge.
 2. We wanted to make the [reference implementation](https://alpaca.polynodes.xyz) as easy as possible to use.
 This focused us on UX issues that benefited both the main polynodes site.
 We are grateful to the [Finity project](https://finity.polygon.technology) for giving us a design direction so we could focus on engineering.
+3. We used the Chainlink CLI for this prototype, but this is limited compared the GraphQL API the Operator UI uses under the hood.
+For example, getting task run information is exposed through the GraphQL but not the CLI.
+(We're doing something about it!
+See next steps below)

 ## What We're Proud Of
 This was a complicated, multi-part product that required expertise from blockchain to devops.
 We learned a ton from each other and the community.
 This initiative can make Chainlink and blockchain technology in general a lot more accessible and usable to a wider audience of people.
 For under a dollar ([or even a MATIC at prices as of this writing](https://coinmarketcap.com/currencies/polygon/)) per day, one can have a chainlink node of one's own, and make managing it easy.